 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Printing Press Operator tend to value Support, Achievement, and Independence.
+Compared to most people, those working as a Printing Press Operator tend to value Support, Achievement, and Working Conditions.

 Most importantly, Printing Press Operators moderately value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

 Second, Printing Press Operators moderately value Achievement.
 Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Lastly, Printing Press Operators somewhat value Working Conditions.
 Occupations that satisfy this work value offer job security and good working conditions.